End of Term Academic Review: Process

-Once most grades are recorded, each academic department reviews the records of its students (majors) whose term GPA is 3.0 or below, or whose end-of-term registration is 35 or fewer units.
-Because of special freshman grading, the standard for first-year students is passing 39 or fewer units.
+Once most grades are recorded, each academic department reviews the records of its students (majors) whose term GPA is 3.0 or below, or whose end of term registration is 35 or fewer units.
+(Because of special freshman grading, the standard for first-year students is 39 or fewer units.

 - students for whom relevant information was not available at the Grades Meeting;